1jour1vin

 Maury wine, a sweet wine native to the Roussillon region

 The Roussillon region is renowned for its wines known as “mutés.”
-This means that the fermentation process is paused briefly so that distilled alcohol can be added.
-This technique results in extremely sweet and natural wines.
+This means that the fermentation of these wines is halted briefly so that distilled alcohol can be added.
+This technique produces extremely sweet and natural wines.
 Maury falls into this category.
 It’s perfect for pairing with desserts, for example.
-This wine highlights the Grenache grape, whether red or white.
+This wine will highlight the Grenache grape, whether red or white.

-The characteristics of this appellation (AOC Maury) depend on several factors.
+The characteristics of this appellation (AOC Maury) depend on several criteria.
 The grape variety used, the blend, the aging period, and the type of aging chosen.
-If the wines are aged in a so-called “oxidative” environment, they will be called “tuilés” reds or “amber” whites.
-Whereas in a reductive environment (without oxygen), the result will be white Maury, red Maury, or “Grenat” Maury.
+If the wines are aged in a so-called “oxidative” environment, they will be known as “tuilé” reds or “amber” whites.
+In a reductive environment (without oxygen), however, the result will be white Maury, red Maury, or “Grenat” Maury.

 Color: The color of red Maury wines ranges from orange-mahogany to ruby; it can even appear brick-red at times.
 White Maury wines have a golden-yellow color that evolves toward amber over time.
 Nose: The aroma is quite intense, strongly marked by notes of morello cherry, as well as blackberries and red berries.
-The aging process chosen for these wines further enhances this aroma, adding nuances of spices, dried fruit, wax, leather, and coffee.
+The aging process chosen for these wines further adds complexity to the aroma, imparting nuances of spices, dried fruit, wax, leather, and coffee.
 Palate: Red Maury wines are powerful and complex, featuring notes of black fruit that evolve into aromas of dried fruit, cocoa, and coffee.
 Maury whites are sweet and fruity, with notes of white-fleshed fruits and citrus, evolving into aromas of candied and honeyed fruits.
-How to enjoy a Maury wine Maury Vin Doux Naturels are wines that can be enjoyed on their own.
+How to Enjoy a Maury Wine Maury Vin Doux Naturels are wines that can be enjoyed on their own.
 Nevertheless, they pair very well with desserts.
-The reds pair perfectly with chocolate desserts, while the whites go very well with sugar-topped crêpes, for example.
-So-called “sweet-and-salty” dishes (tajine, duck with cherries, curry, etc.) pair very well with Maury wines.
+The reds pair perfectly with chocolate desserts, while the whites go exceptionally well with sugar-topped crêpes, for example.
+So-called “sweet-and-savory” dishes (tajine, duck with cherries, curry, etc.) pair very well with Maury wines.
 Melon and foie gras also pair well with these wines.
-If you’re a big cheese lover, Maury wines will also win you over.
+If you’re a big cheese lover, Maury wines are sure to win you over.
 If you enjoy blue cheeses, goat cheese, or Brie, we recommend choosing a red Maury.
 For the best tasting experience, Maury wines should be served at a temperature of around 14–15 degrees.
-They can, however, be served at a cooler temperature as an aperitif.
+They can, however, be served slightly cooler as an aperitif.

 For more information, visit the website at Maury

-Buy the best Maury wines in a private sale!
+Buy the best Maury wines at a private sale!

 Rated site